Panch Pokhari Trek

 Question: How do I get drinking water on Panch pokhari trek?

-Answer: During Panch pokhari trek route there are all places hotel and shops where you can able to buy mineral water and you can buy it for drinking but however we advise against buying mineral water in plastic bottles, as currently there are no provisions for disposing of these.
+Answer: During Panch pokhari trek route there are all places hotels and shops where you can able to buy mineral water and you can buy it for drinking but however we advise against buying mineral water in plastic bottles, as currently there are no provisions for disposing of these.
 Instead, we provide you chlorine tablets to purify the normal water as the normal water is available in campsite/along the way.

 Question: Can I charge my digital camera or other batteries on my trip?